 Cremorne Place Implementation Plan

-The goal of the plan is to mobilise State government and council support and resources around the priority projects, and ensure that these reflect the priorities of the community.
+The goal of the plan is to ensure State Government and council resources for priority projects reflect the priorities of the community.
+It consolidates and builds on plans and reports that have been prepared by State Government and council over recent years.

 The Victorian Planning Authority (VPA) and Yarra City Council are partnering with key state agencies to ensure Cremorne’s continued success as a place to live and work.
 The VPA and council will liaise with various stakeholders, including local business owners, residents and other government agencies – as well as the local community – to ensure planning for this project has input from a wide range of people who are invested in Cremorne’s ongoing success.